hhvm/user-documentation/guides/hack/25-typechecker/07-special.md

 ## `UNSAFE`

-`UNSAFE` silences the typechecker too.
+`UNSAFE` (or synonymously `UNSAFE_BLOCK`) silences the typechecker too.
 But it isn't an action-to-be-taken silencing mechanism.
-When using `UNSAFE`, you are basically saying that you know this is a problem, and you are just going to leave it that way.
+When using `UNSAFE`, you are basically saying that you know this *block of code* is a problem, and you are just going to leave it that way.

 The syntax for `UNSAFE` is: